Oatmeal Cake

-This Oatmeal Cake is a perfect dessert for any time of year.
-Moist and delicious, topped with coconut and a pecan streusel!
+I love that this old-fashioned Oatmeal Cake dates back decades, yet is always a hit for a brunch or potluck.
+It’s a perfect dessert for any time of year.
+Moist and delicious, it’s topped with a coconut and a pecan streusel!

-I love oatmeal so much.
+My family loves oatmeal so much.
 In all forms.
-Steel cut, old fashioned, quick…steamed, baked, in cookies, and in cake!
-Oatmeal Cake, you guys.
+Steel cut, old fashioned, quickโฆsteamed, baked oatmeal, in oatmeal raisin cookies and banana oatmeal pancakes, and in this oatmeal cake!

-This cake ain’t winning any beauty awards, but what it lacks in appearance it makes up for in taste.
-It’s so good.
+This cake probably isn’t winning any beauty awards, but what it lacks in appearance it makes up for in taste.
+It’s moist, flavorful, with a crisp streusel topping, and just so good.
 Anything with a streusel topping, right?
+The oats even make it a great excuse to serve it for breakfast.
+Bet your family wonโt object to that!

-- Instead of milk, you can use water (for less calories, but it won’t be as flavorful), or use cream for more richness.
+- Use whole milk for best results.
+However, you can use reduced fat milk or even water (for less calories, but it won’t be as flavorful), or use cream for more richness.

-- Replace the pecans with walnuts, or just simply omit them.
+- Try a different nut.
+Replace the pecans with walnuts, or just simply omit them.

-- If coconut is not your thing, you can simply omit it.
+- Omit the coconut.
+If coconut is not your thing, you can simply omit it.

-- Add in a 1/4 cup raisins to the batter.
+- Add some raisins.
+Add a ยผ cup raisins to the batter if desired.

 Oatmeal Cake